alonshrestha/alon.com.np/content/blogs/what-is-web-hosting.md

 You're currently reading this on a web page.

 If you scroll to the top, you'll see the title *'@alonshrestha'*.
-This title is a link, also known as a hyperlink, which connects to another web page.
+This title is associated with a link, also known as a hyperlink in website world, which connects to another web page.

 The collection of these connected web pages are called a website.